Battle of the Bulge: Allied counterstrikes

 On 23 December the weather conditions started improving, allowing the Allied air forces to attack.
 They launched devastating bombing raids on the German supply points in their rear, and P-47 Thunderbolts started attacking the German troops on the roads.
 Allied air forces also helped the defenders of Bastogne, dropping much-needed supplies—medicine, food, blankets, and ammunition.
 A team of volunteer surgeons flew in by military glider and began operating in a tool room.

 By 24 December the German advance was effectively stalled short of the Meuse.
 Units of the British XXX Corps were holding the bridges at Dinant, Givet, and Namur and U.S. units were about to take over.
 The Germans had outrun their supply lines, and shortages of fuel and ammunition were becoming critical.
 Up to this point the German losses had been light, notably in armor, with the exception of Peiper's losses.
-On the evening of 24 December, General Hasso von Manteuffel recommended to Hitler's Military Adjutant a halt to all offensive operations and a withdrawal back to the Westwall (literally 'Western Rampart').
+On the evening of 24 December, Manteuffel recommended to Hitler's Military Adjutant a halt to all offensive operations and a withdrawal back to the Westwall (literally 'Western Rampart').
 Hitler rejected this.

 Disagreement and confusion at the Allied command prevented a strong response, throwing away the opportunity for a decisive action.
 In the center, on Christmas Eve, the 2nd Armored Division attempted to attack and cut off the spearheads of the 2nd Panzer Division at the Meuse, while the units from the 4th Cavalry Group kept the 9th Panzer Division at Marche busy.
 As a result, parts of the 2nd Panzer Division were cut off.
 The Panzer-Lehr division tried to relieve them, but was only partially successful, as the perimeter held.
 For the next two days the perimeter was strengthened.
 On 26 and 27 December the trapped units of 2nd Panzer Division made two break-out attempts, again only with partial success, as major quantities of equipment fell into Allied hands.
 Further Allied pressure out of Marche finally led the German command to the conclusion that no further offensive action towards the Meuse was possible.

 In the south, Patton's Third Army was battling to relieve Bastogne.
 At 16:50 on 26 December, the lead element, Company D, 37th Tank Battalion of the 4th Armored Division, reached Bastogne, ending the siege.